I was also blown away by Vixy's Firefly song Apprentice, a song about Inara that is just exquisite.

 On our Music page, I've installed a flash-based MP3 player applet.
 If you've got a fairly recent version of Adobe Flash installed, you should see a small "play" button next to each song title.
 Clicking on one of the play buttons is intended to play a sample of the song right there in the web browser.

-But there's a problem.
-Due to a bug in the latest version of Adobe Flash, if you happen to be running a specific combination of operating system, browser, and Flash version, then the song clips won't play.
-In those cases, theoretically, if I've implemented my work-around correctly, you should still see a play button, but the button will download an MP3 song clip that plays in a separate media player program, rather than playing right there in the browser.
+I discovered a bug in certain versions of the Flash Player plugin that prevented the song clips from playing, and I've implemented a work-around.
+If you happen to be running a specific combination of operating system, browser, and Flash version, then the song clips won't play directly in the browser.
+In those cases, you should still see a play button, but the button will download an MP3 song clip that plays in a separate media player program, rather than playing right there in the browser.

 Quick Work Arounds